 Anxiety is a feeling of unease, nervousness, or worry.
 It’s a normal and very common emotion, Medical News Today explains.

 However, frequent or particularly strong anxiety that interferes with your day-to-day life may signal an anxiety disorder, which is a mental illness.
 The Anxiety and Depression Association of America estimates that 40 million adults in the United States suffer from an anxiety disorder in a given year, making it the most common type of mental illness in the country.

 There are a number of different types of anxiety.
-Five of the most common anxiety disorders are:
+A few of the most common anxiety disorders are:

 - Generalized anxiety disorder (GAD)

 Additionally, there are two mental health categories that, while not classified as anxiety disorders, are closely related:

 - Post-traumatic stress disorder (PTSD)